Robert Jastrow: Religious views

 In an interview with Christianity Today, Jastrow said "Astronomers now find they have painted themselves into a corner because they have proven, by their own methods, that the world began abruptly in an act of creation to which you can trace the seeds of every star, every planet, every living thing in this cosmos and on the earth.
 And they have found that all this happened as a product of forces they cannot hope to discover.
 That there are what I or anyone would call supernatural forces at work is now, I think, a scientifically proven fact."

-In his book, "God and The Astronomers" he rather humorously illustrated the quandary like this: " “For the scientist who has lived by his faith in the power of reason, the story ends like a bad dream.
+In his book, God and The Astronomers he illustrated his position as: “For the scientist who has lived by his faith in the power of reason, the story ends like a bad dream.
 He has scaled the mountains of ignorance, he is about to conquer the highest peak; as he pulls himself over the final rock, he is greeted by a band of theologians who have been sitting there for centuries.”